phazelift/words.js/README.md

 **Words.prototype.endsWith**
 > `<boolean> endsWith( <string>/<number> string )`

-> Returns true only if the internal string/array ends with string
+> Returns true only if this.words ends with string

 ```javascript
 var words= new Words( 'is this a start or an end?' );